saravanakumargm/EI-Exercises/Exercise 1/README.md

 * **Product Management:** Display a list of available products with attributes such as name, price, and stock availability.Ensure products are only added to the cart if sufficient stock is available.

-* **Cart Operations:** Users can add products to the cart, update quantities, and remove items..Products are cloned using the Prototype Pattern to maintain immutability of the original product data.
+* **Cart Operations:** Users can add products to the cart, update quantities, and remove items.

 * **Discount System:** Apply multiple discount strategies, such as percentage-based discounts or Buy One Get One Free offers, using the Strategy Pattern.Combine multiple discount strategies using the Composite Pattern for flexible discount management.